-During Mike Cox’s 8 years as Attorney General of Michigan, he was intimately involved in issues involving non-profit foundations
+During Mike Cox’s two terms as Attorney General of Michigan, he was intimately involved in issues involving non-profit foundations.

 The Michigan Attorney General, by statute, is a co-regulator with the IRS of non-profits registered and operating in the state of Michigan.
 In 2005, Cox led an inquiry and review of the Ford Foundation grant process that eventually led that non-profit to make increasing large commitments to Southeast Michigan that culminated in the Grand Bargain of 2014.
 Cox also worked closely with the Council of Michigan Foundations on needed legislative reforms and later presided over the first-ever conversion of a Michigan non-profit hospital to a for-profit hospital.

 - Two years ago, on behalf of our client, we successfully sued to assist an heir in gaining account access, and more control, regarding a trust that was set up for his benefit.
 This lawsuit involved not only suing the trustee of the trust, but also the Crains 200 corporation founded by our client’s parents.